AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 <event class="cls1 cls2" attr="value" />
 ```

 Events could be raised or dispatched with argument objects.
-These argument objects could be child elements of the events in a virtual DOM structure.
+These argument objects could be child elements of their events.
 In markup, this might resemble:

 ```xml
 <event class="cls1 cls2">